OlegRyz/GildedRose-Refactoring-Kata/README.md

 # GildedRose-Refactoring-Kata

-My solution to the Kata.
-Currently it is solved in **Kotlin**.
+My solution to the Kata in **Kotlin**.

-If you want to look at this solution then navigate to corresponding folder and check README.md there for further instructions/explanations
+Navigate to Kotlin folder and check README.md there for further instructions/explanations

-Original readme is called README_original.md
+Original readme from kata is called README_original.md